codingMustache/codingMustache/README.md

 ## Joke of the Day

-Hostess: Do you have a preference of where you sit?
-Dad: Down.
+What did the traffic light say to the car as it passed?
+"Don't look I'm changing!"

 ## Daily Trivia

-What is known as &quot;the brain&quot; of the Computer?
+What is the domain name for the country Tuvalu?
- 1. Motherboard
+ 1. .tl
- 2. Graphics Processing Unit
+ 2. .tt
- 3. Keyboard
+ 3. .tu
- 4. Central Processing Unit
+ 4. .tv

 <details>
   <summary>Answer</summary>
-  Central Processing Unit
+  .tv
 </details>